Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     d.
 Run `npm run electron` to run the Chia GUI as a daemon.

     e.
 You will be given the option to run in "Farming Mode" or "Wallet Mode".
-Choose "Farming Mode", which will start run Chia as a full node.
+Choose "Wallet Mode", which will only run the light wallet.
+Note that you do not need to run a synced full node in order to issue a CAT.

     f.
 If you already have a "Private key with public fingerprint", select it when the GUI loads.
 Otherwise, select "CREATE A NEW PRIVATE KEY".